 The simple ingredients of butter, granulated and brown sugar, egg, flour, baking soda, salt and cocoa are all you need to have on hand in addition to those semi-sweet chips and you're ready to go.

 If you enjoy a lighter chocolate flavor also you'll want to make Red Velvet Crinkle Cookies.
 They're perfect for Christmas and Valentines Day!
-For those that want no chocolate in their cookie, these Brown Butter Pecan Cookies are for you.
+For those that want no chocolate in their cookie, these Brown Butter Pecan Cookies and Chewy Peanut Butter Cookies are for you.

 For another chocolate treat that's easy to make (and is a great little gift) you'll want to make Homemade Chocolate Covered Pecans.
 Yum!